Dmitry-itechart/nocraft-server/README.md

-# No craft server with keycloak authentication.
+# Nocraft + github client server

 #### What it is?

-Just a simple spring boot reactive service serving random json.
+Simple spring boot server capable to publish edits from froala UI editor to github.
 Assume server started on 9080.
 Latest assembled image can be found on dockerhub: https://hub.docker.com/u/dzmitryitechart

 #### Prerequisites